GFDRR/osm-analytics-charts/README.md

-# OpenDRI charts sandbox
+# OSM analytics charts

-This repository holds a development sandbox for the OpenDRI site graphs developed by [vizzuality](http://www.vizzuality.com/).
+This repository contains a set of charts based on the data from [OSM analytics](http://osm-analytics.org) site and API.

-The sanbox simulates a generic html environment in which the different graphs will be instantiated via vanilla javascript invocations.
+It was developed primarily to integrate the above mentioned data on [the OpenDRI website](https://opendri.org) but it can be easily used in other contexts.

-The repository also contains all necessary dependencies to develop the separate visualizations and bundle them into a library/ies.
+It also contains a basic application server that hosts a sandbox containing the charts above, for development and test purposes.

 # Requirements